Kreeblah/SidewinderToUSBV2/README.md

 Gerbers and POS files (for component placement) are included in the Production directory.

 BOMs for various assembly houses are also included in the Production directory.
+All of the parts listed in the BOMs are RoHS-compliant.

 Programming the board using the above combo of programmer and connector can be done with [AVRDUDE](https://www.nongnu.org/avrdude/).